home about browse search latest help

 Estonian consumers attitudes to organic food

 Pehme, Sirli; Luik, Anne and Liivaauk, Pille (2007) Estonian consumers attitudes to organic food.
-3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Poster at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary